njaldea/mono/README.md

 `svelte-check` fails when seeing markdown inside svelte file as they are not valid svelte syntax.

-Because of this, svelte files with markdown are renamed with with `.mdsvelte` extension to intentionally skip them in prettier, eslint and svelte-check.
+Because of this, svelte files with markdown are now using `.mdsvelte` extension to intentionally skip them in prettier, eslint and svelte-check.

 In `svelte.config.js`, these information is set: